ClayAucoin/codex-lv2-may-2025/guides/week7-ai-models-and-APIs/chatbot-mini-project-levels/chatbot-lv-32.md

 - Add randomness (numbers, emojis) to the prompt
 - Change CSS or formatting based on the reply

-## Quick Test
+## ✅ Check
-Try your new feature with different inputs, then test that basic chatbot still works (empty input validation, normal prompts).
-Open DevTools Console tab to check for any errors.
-If both work, you're amazing!
+1. Open your webpage in a browser
+2. Test your new challenge feature with different inputs
+3. Make sure the basic chatbot still works:
+   - Empty input validation still shows error message
+   - Normal prompts still get AI responses
+4. Open Chrome DevTools (F12) and check the Console tab for any errors
+5. If you added UI controls, test that they work and affect the AI responses
+6. If you added image features, test that images display correctly
+7. Try different combinations of inputs to make sure everything works together

 ## Check off these items in your README:
 - [ ] At least one challenge feature implemented (role-based prompts, UI controls, etc.)